 Due to COVID-19 we have had to change the way that we work.
 All GP appointments are now booked as telephone consultations, and if the GP needs to see you they will arrange for you to come in and be seen.

 If you have a medical problem which you do not feel is an emergency, please complete an online consultation by clicking HERE.
 The information which you provide will be viewed by a GP, and they will respond to you within 3 days.

 If you are not able to use online consultations, please telephone the surgery on 01244 564319 to book a routine telephone consultation with a GP.

-If you require an interpreter to attend your consultation please let the surgery know in advance and we will be able to book one for you.
+If you require an interpreter for your consultation please let the surgery know in advance and we will be able to book one for you.

-Due to the nature of General Practice, our GP and Nurse surgeries do not always run to time.
-If you have to wait more than 30 minutes beyond your appointment time, please inform our reception staff and we will do our very best to find an you alternative.
+Due to the nature of General Practice, our GP and Nurse surgeries do not always run on time.

 You can help us by:

 - Letting staff know if you have had to wait more than 30 minutes beyond your appointment time.
 Staff will do their best to help you, so please treat them with the same respect that you would expect to be treated with.

 - Cancelling your appointment ASAP if you no longer need it.
 Please note that if you contact us to cancel your appointment with less than 20 minutes notice, this will be recorded as a missed appointment.